 The project earned students a trip to the Museum of Florida History in Tallahassee on Thursday, where First Lady Ann Scott announced the students as the first-place winners in the high school category.

-"Their project was not initiated with the intent of entering a contest," Brenda Zofrea said.
+"Their project was not initiated with the intent of entering a contest," Zofrea said.
 "I was blown away."

 "It was their first experience being able to do community service," she said.

 While in Tallahassee, Martinez, Millan and Zofrea, met and spoke with Scott and took a tour of the Governor's Mansion.
-They were also invited to spend time in the office of Florida's Secretary of State, Ken Detzner.
+They also were invited to spend time in the office of Secretary of State, Ken Detzner.
 The teens' project will be featured on the Just Read, Florida! website and the Department of Education's social media pages.

 Meghin Delaney, education reporter, can be reached at 941-745-7081.
-Follow her on Twitter@MeghinDelaney.
+Follow her on Twitter @MeghinDelaney.